 The Friends of Markenfield put on four Events each year – the AGM each April, followed by a series of lectures spread throughout the summer and autumn.

 All are welcome to attend the events (but only members may attend the AGM).
 Over the past few years, The Friends have put on a number of highly entertaining, as well as highly educational, events.

-This year, the AGM began proceedings with the entertainment being provided by Lord Norwich – the President of The Friends, who spoke eloquently and entertainingly on the subject of Sicily.
+This year, the AGM began proceedings with the entertainment being provided by Lord Norwich – the President of The Friends, who spoke eloquently and entertainingly on the subject of France, his latest – and last – book.
 The Great Hall was packed to capacity with Members of The Friends who thoroughly enjoyed The Friends’ President’s spirited lecture on the subject closest to his heart.